Bipolar Disorder And Schizophrenia: How To Tell Them Apart

 Bipolar disorder treatment

+For individuals with bipolar disorder, treatment can help reduce fluctuations in mood, alleviate cognitive challenges, and limit the effects of potential psychotic symptoms.
 Because factors contributing to the appearance of bipolar disorder are often genetic and chemical, a combination of medication and psychotherapy may be most effective.
 Three classes of medication are typically prescribed to someone with bipolar disorder, depending on the type and severity of the symptoms.
 An individual may be prescribed a mood stabilizer, antidepressant, or antipsychotic.
 Psychotherapy can also provide relief in managing symptoms and the challenges that they may present.
 Electroconvulsive therapy, a form of deep brain stimulation, may also be utilized in some cases.
 Consult a doctor before starting, changing, or stopping any medication.

-What is bipolar disorder not?
+What bipolar disorder is not?

 While someone living with bipolar disorder may sometimes experience delusions or paranoia, as can occur in schizophrenia, the two are not the same.
 However, someone can be diagnosed with both bipolar disorder and schizophrenia.
 Understanding the differences between these conditions can ensure you do not spread unfair or unhealthy stigmas about each condition.